What is intranet and how does it work?Posted on 25 April 2014 by Beaming Support

 Intranets are used by many companies as a way of conveying information and sharing data with other members of their network.

 A web server is used to host the intranet and the machine itself will depend on the content and the amount of users.
 For example if the intranet is going to have content such as videos that will be streamed by a lot of employees then the server will need to be of a higher specification.
-Again for an intranet this will require an IP within the LAN as below.
+Again for an intranet this will require an IP within the LAN.

 Intranet is in the long term a cheaper way of conveying these sorts of messages as although the equipment is needed initially, you will then be able to distribute messages etc freely as opposed to paper based notes.